Expectation of the Largest bet size in Labouchere System: Proof of Theorems and

 as desired.
 The proof of Theorem \ref{thm.general_list_system} is completed.

-As for Corollary \ref{cor.p_not_half}, it suffices to verify that the condition $B_{n}\ge c_1l_{n-1}+c_2$ holds for the Labouch\`ere system.
+As for Corollary \ref{cor.p_not_half}, it suffices to verify that the condition $B_{n}\ge c_1l_{n-1}+c_2$ holds for the Labouchere system.
 Let $a>0$ be the minimum number in the initial list $L_0$, a simple induction on $n$ yields that $B_n\ge a(l_{n-1}-l_0)_+$, which shows that the condition is fulfilled with $c_1=a>0, c_2=-al_0$.